Conversion on the Way to Damascus: Reception

-"Nothing more incongruous than the importance given to horse over rider, to dumb beast over saint.
-Surely more picaresque than holy."
+Nothing more incongruous than the importance given to horse over rider, to dumb beast over saint.
+Surely more picaresque than holy.

-Opinions changed again fundamentally in the middle of the 20th century when Caravaggio was recognized as one of the greatest painters in the history of Western art.
-Roberto Longhi, who brought his name forward in the 1950s, wrote in 1952 that completely sweeping away the iconographical tradition of the time, Caravaggio offered for public view "what is perhaps the most revolutionary painting in the history of religious art. [...]
-Were it not for the fact that the painting was placed on a side wall, we might wonder how Caravaggio could have had it put on public exhibition without encountering severe criticism, or even an outright rejection."
+Opinions changed again fundamentally in the middle of the 20th century, when Caravaggio was recognized as one of the greatest painters in the history of Western art.
+Roberto Longhi wrote in 1952 that, by completely sweeping away the iconographical tradition of the time, Caravaggio offered for public view "what is perhaps the most revolutionary painting in the history of religious art. […] Were it not for the fact that the painting was placed on a side wall, we might wonder how Caravaggio could have had it put on public exhibition without encountering severe criticism, or even an outright rejection."

-Another leading scholar at the time, Walter Friedlaender in his groundbreaking monography, Caravaggio Studies (1955) used the analysis of the Conversion of Saint Paul as an introduction to the art of Caravaggio.
+Another leading scholar at the time, Walter Friedlaender, in his monograph Caravaggio Studies (1955), used his analysis of the Conversion of Saint Paul as an introduction to the art of Caravaggio.
 He emphasized that both paintings of the Cerasi Chapel "were, in spite of their radically new and unaccustomed conceptions, perfectly fit objects for devotional meditation", because the scenes "are not remote spectacles, far separated from the spectator.
 They speak directly to him, on his own level.
 He can understand and share their experiences: the awakening of faith, and the martyrdom of faith."

 This appreciation found a literary expression in a poem by Thom Gunn, a young English poet who was highly regarded by British critics in the 1950s.
 Gunn spent a few months in Rome on a student fellowship in 1953 after graduating at Cambridge, and he was much impressed by the paintings of Caravaggio in the Cerasi Chapel.
 The poem was published in the Poetry magazine in 1958 under the title In Santa Maria del Popolo ('The Conversion of St. Paul').
 It gives an entirely secular reading of the painting, devoid of anything sacred, interpreting it as "the defeat of a yearning for the Absolute which is inevitably denied to man [...], as a sort of defeated Faust."